ease-crc/soma/scripts/README.md

 * (python package) itertools
 * (python package) hashlib

-**Merging of ontology files**

-Run uglify.sh to merge all SOMA owl files into a single one.
-The generated file is called SOMA-UGLY.owl, and will appear in the owl subfolder of this ROS package.

-Dependencies:

-* bash
-* ROS
-* rosprolog

 **Testing consistency**

 Run the hermit.py script to verify an OWL file with the HermiT reasoner.
 Verification here means checking whether some concepts are subsumed by owl:Nothing, ie. they are unsatisfiable.